Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

 \subsection{Proof of Theorem~\ref{thm:nonsmooth}}

-In Section~\ref{sec:wick} we have already shown that the bi-Lipschitz estimates~\eqref{eq:equivnonsmooth} of Theorem~\ref{thm:nonsmooth} hold globally (the first inequality, by Lemma~\ref{lem:wick}) and locally (the second inequality, by Lemma~\ref{lem:wick2}) if we choose $\tau$ to be a temporal function and $h=g_W$ to be the corresponding Wick-rotated Riemannian metric.
-We first extend these local results to admissible time functions and arbitrary Riemannian metrics, and then prove Theorem~\ref{thm:nonsmooth} on compact sets.
+In Section~\ref{ssec:wick} we have already shown that the bi-Lipschitz estimates~\eqref{eq:equivnonsmooth} of Theorem~\ref{thm:nonsmooth} hold locally if we choose $\tau$ to be a temporal function and $h=g_W$ to be the corresponding Wick-rotated Riemannian metric.
+We first extend these local results to weak temporal functions and arbitrary Riemannian metrics, and then prove Theorem~\ref{thm:nonsmooth} on compact sets.

-\begin{lem} Let $(M,g)$ be a spacetime equipped with an admissible time function $\tau$.
+\begin{lem} Let $(M,g)$ be a spacetime equipped with a weak temporal function $\tau$.
 Suppose $h$ is a Riemannian metric on $M$.
 Then, for every $x \in M$ there exists a neighborhood $U$ of $x$ and a constant $C\geq 1$ such that for all $p,q \in U$

 \end{lem}